ajwills72/critical-thinking/docs/EvaluatingRisk.md

 ### Sally Clark

-Sally Clark was a real person, and their tragic case is a classic example of experts getting the conunction rule wrong.
+Sally Clark was a real person, and her tragic case is a classic example of an 'expert' getting the conunction rule wrong.
 Sally Clark was a 31 year-old solicitor.
 Her first child died at 11 weeks.
 One year later, her second child died at 8 weeks.
 There was little to no forensic evidence, and no evidence she had been a violent or uncaring parent.